akar1492/edu_num_methods_python/README.md

-Materials for my educational course, "Modern OOP technologies for implementing numerical methods", held at MIPT.
+Materials for my educational course, "OOP programming of numerical methods", held at MIPT.